raystack/dagger/docs/usecase/feature_ingestion.md

 - Reusable templates for generic feature transformation using UDF and Transformer.
 - SQL driven Feature logic definition makes defining new features easy for Data Scientists and Analysts.
 Windowed query helps you defining features in multiple intervals.
 - Long windowed Aggregation support(Longbow) makes it easy to create features on some historical Data points which help you in the training and labelling stage.
-- Great compatibility with some opensource feature store engine like a feast.
+- Great compatibility with some opensource feature store engine like [Feast](https://github.com/feast-dev/feast).
 - Realtime feature generation enables you serving your Machine learning models from the servicing layer in a near realtime.

 After the real-time feature is generated they can be pushed to either an offline/batch store for data labelling and training or an online store for model serving.